2E0PGS/blog/_posts/2020-08-02-bsd-as-a-backup-plan.md

 Well BSD is probably the first that comes to mind.

-OpenBSD or FreeBSD you may ask?
+## OpenBSD or FreeBSD you may ask?

 FreeBSD...
 You can roll your own with their installer and grab a desktop afterwards.

-However if you just want a FreeBSD distro that is the dogs.
-Then look no further than GhostBSD.

-Yes I have tried many other distros.
-Dragonfly etc.
+I prefer it CLI only and use it on servers and IBM laptops.

+The FreeBSD `pkg` package repos are quite extensive these days otherwise you can try FreeBSD ports.

 The only two I recommend are FreeBSD and GhostBSD (based on FreeBSD/TrueOS) for desktop use.

+## GhostBSD

+If you just want a graphical FreeBSD based distro that is the dogs, then look no further than GhostBSD.
+Yes I have tried many other distros such as DragonflyBSD etc.

 GhostBSD has basically everything you need.
 Besides games and a couple programs that are Electron based.
 It's perfectly usable out the box.